 Since MPDBC is a derivative and tailored form of MPDTC, the same deadlock avoidance methods as introduced in Sect.
 IV can be used.
 For the deadlocks at nominal speed, Approach B, which imposes a terminal weight on the deviation of the NP potential from its reference, is investigated.
-For appropriate values of $\lambda_n$ , all deadlocks and all switching bursts can be successfully avoided, as can be seen in Fig. 9.
+For an appropriate value of $\lambda_n$ , all deadlocks and all switching bursts can be successfully avoided, as can be seen in Fig. 10.
+Table IV presents the performance improvement in percent for the switching horizon 'SSE' and the pulse numbers d = 6 and d = 10, using the original MPDBC version as a baseline.
+As can be seen, the switching frequency can be reduced by approximately 20%, while simultaneously reducing the current and torque THDs by more than 10%.
+All deadlocks are removed, when using the terminal weight $\lambda_n = 1.15$ on the NP potential.